IdahCollin/cocktails/README.md

 <p align="center"><img src="frontend/src/assets/favicon-martini.png" alt="Logo" width="10%"></p><br>

-This is a hobby project inspired by my final project (final project created with Emmy Dieden).
-"CocktAils" generates mocktails and cocktails by integrating with the OpenAI API.
-Recipe generation is based on user prompts of one to three ingredients and dietary requirements. <br><br>
+"Pure Pour" generates mocktails by integrating with the OpenAI API.
+Recipe generation is based on user prompts of one to three ingredients and dietary requirements.
+This is a hobby project inspired by my final project (final project created with Emmy Dieden). <br><br>

 ## Technologies used